PostHog/posthog.com/contents/blog/google-analytics-cost.md

 2. By having strong integrations with Google Ads, GA4 encourages users to buy more of them.
 Ads have traditionally been Google's primary revenue driver, so other products can operate at losses.

 3. Your data is valuable to Google.
 It helps them improve ad targeting, product development, and data infrastructure among many other benefits.
-[GA has be declared illegal](/blog/is-google-analytics-illegal-microsite) in many countries because of this.
+[GA has been declared illegal](/blog/is-google-analytics-illegal-microsite) in many countries because of this.

 4. It leads to Google Analytics 360.
 For a company like Google, the money is in the massive enterprises.
 Casting a wide net, creating an ecosystem of support and information, and locking them in with a free product inevitably leads to more enterprise deals.

 ## Google Analytics 360 is expensive

-From what I can gather, when you start hitting the limits of GA4, you an invite into the secret club that is Google Analytics 360 (GA360).
+From what I can gather, when you start hitting the limits of GA4, you get an invite into the secret club that is Google Analytics 360 (GA360).
 This is Google's enterprise version of analytics.

 ![A lot of money](https://res.cloudinary.com/dmukukwp6/image/upload/image_ec753abf75.png)